Scott Bedke

 Scott Conrad Bedke (born April 27, 1958) is an American politician serving as the 44th lieutenant governor of Idaho since 2023.
-He served as a member of the Idaho House of Representatives for the 27A district.
+A Republican, he served as a member of the Idaho House of Representatives for the 27A district.
 In December 2012, Bedke defeated fellow Republican Lawerence Denney to become speaker of the Idaho House of Representatives.

 Early life and education

 Bedke was born in Twin Falls, Idaho.
-He graduated from Oakley High School and from Brigham Young University with Bachelor of Science in finance.
+He graduated from Oakley High School and from Brigham Young University with a Bachelor of Science in finance.
 He served a mission for the Church of Jesus Christ of Latter-day Saints in Italy from 1977 to 1979.

 Career

 When long-time legislator Jim Kempton resigned his seat for an appointment to the Northwest Power and Conservation Council, Legislative District 25 Central Committee met to fill the vacancy in House Seat A, sending three names in order of preference to Governor Dirk Kempthorne: Bedke, Garry Turner of Burley, and ODeen Redman of Albion.
 Governor Kempthore appointed Bedke to serve the remainder of Kempton's term.

 After redistricting in 2002, Bedke was challenged in the Republican primary by Tim Willie and in the general election by Dan Ralphs, both of whom he defeated.
-Bedke was challenged in the 2004 Republican primary by Wayne Bagwell, whom he also defeated, and has run unopposed in every election since.
+Bedke was challenged in the 2004 Republican primary by Wayne Bagwell, whom he also defeated, and ran unopposed in every election since.

+From 2022–23, he served as president of the National Conference of State Legislatures alongside Robin Vos.